vtex-apps/paginated-table/docs/README.md

 | `defaultElementsPerPage` | `Number`                   | The default number of elements per table page            | `15`          |
 | `defaultSortOrder`       | One of [`'ASC'`, `'DESC'`] | The default sort order for the page                      | `'ASC'`       |
 | `defaultSortedBy`        | `String`                   | The default column by which the table is to be sorted by | `''`          |

-## Troubleshooting

-You can check if others are passing through similar issues [here](https://github.com/vtex-apps/paginated-table/issues).
-Also feel free to [open issues](https://github.com/vtex-apps/paginated-table/issues/new) or contribute with pull requests.

-## Contributing

-Check it out [how to contribute](https://github.com/vtex-apps/awesome-io#contributing) with this project.